Master of Science in Computer Science

 Our alumni have secured positions at well-known companies such as Google, Microsoft, Dell EMC, Uber and BBN Technologies.
 Software developer, professor, design engineer and robotics programmer are among the many professions that computer science students may pursue with a graduate degree.

-Brandeis’ proximity to Cambridge and Route 128 allows students to pursue internships that are distinct to their interests, and a strong alumni network enables students to connect with professionals at leading technology corporations.
-The graduate school's Center for Career and Professional Development offers an array of resources, including CV/resume help, job search and networking.
+Brandeis' proximity to Cambridge and Route 128 allows students to pursue internships that are distinct to their interests, and a strong alumni network enables students to connect with professionals at leading technology corporations.
+The graduate school's Professional Development team offers an array of resources, including CV/resume help, job search and networking.

 Students complete nine courses in areas such as distributed computing, big data, machine learning and computational linguistics.
 Faculty mentors assist students with selecting courses related to students' interests.